 The true story behind the formation of the most influential hip hop group of all time, ‘Straight Outta Compton’ shows how 5 talented individuals from hostile surroundings came together to form N.W.A.
 The film is truly inspirational and if you follow rap and hip hop or are a music enthusiast, it’s a must watch.

 Read More: Best Road Trip Movies of All Time

 14. The King’s Speech (2010)

-None of us is born perfect and we all have flaws.
-Even if you’re a blue-blooded heir to a glorious throne.
-This Academy award-winning film shows how King George VI of England overcame his fear of public speaking and his struggles in the process.
+None of us are born perfect and we all have flaws — even if you’re a blue-blooded heir to a glorious throne.
+This Academy award-winning film shows how King George VI of England overcame his fear of public speaking and depicts his struggles in the process.
 If you get the right guidance, you can accomplish just about anything in the world.

 Read More: Best R-Rated Movies of All Time